zarusz/SlimMessageBus/README.md

 // Set the provider to resolve our bus - this setup will work as a singleton.
 MessageBus.SetProvider(() => bus);
 ```

+Examine the complete [sample](/src/Samples#sampledomainevents) for ASP.NET Core where the handler and bus is web-request scoped.

 ## License